Olexander11/Alias-Node-service/README.md

 # Alias-Node-service

-Myself study progects.
-This is project created during the learning process.
-The project consists of 4 programs.
+This is solution created during the learning process.
+The solution consists of 4 projects.
-SqliteDB The database that serves the base of the Sqlite and consists of 2 tabl.
+SqliteDB The database that serves the base of the Sqlite and consists of 2 table.
 WindowsFormConfiguration is the Database Configurator.
 WcfService  launches the services.
 WpfClient  is a client program.